 Committed to composting

 Tempe is the first city in the Valley to process its own compost and return it to the community, saving money on disposal costs while conserving valuable landfill space.
-Most importantly, it closes the recycling loop by putting green waste back where it belongs – in city parks, golf courses, community gardens and schools.
+Most importantly, it closes the recycling loop by putting green waste back where it belongs – in city parks, golf courses, community gardens, schools and with our residents.

 Mon. through Sat. – 7 a.m. – 3 p.m.